grzegorzorlowski/word-repeater/.ai/flashcards-endpoint-implementation-plan.md

 4. **Business Logic & Persistence**:
    - Validate the input and pass to a dedicated flashcard generation service.
    - **Development Phase Note**: Instead of calling the external AI service, a mocked service is used to simulate AI flashcard generation.
-   - Generate flashcard suggestions (using the mocked service during development) and persist these generated flashcards to the database immediately.
+   - Generate flashcard suggestions (using the mocked service during development).
+   - Set source column to "ai_generated" for all generated flashcards.
+   - Set status column to "pending" for all generated flashcards (requiring user accept/reject decision).
+   - Persist these generated flashcards to the database immediately.
 5. **Response Composition**:
    - After successfully storing the generated flashcards, the service returns the flashcard suggestions alongside a success message.
    - In case of errors, an appropriate HTTP error status along with an error message is returned.